 An ICO is the digital equivalent of an initial public offering (IPO).
 Instead of fundraising by selling shares, a firm sells digital coins, generally called tokens, in exchange for money or digital currencies such as bitcoin or ether.

 For example, in 2018, Kodak issued an ICO for KODAKCoin, a currency used to buy photo rights on the KodakOne digital photography platform.
 And Overstock.com raised $134 million with an initial coin offering that the company launched in 2017.
 Yet, the digital coin that Facebook is issuing – Libra – is a cryptocurrency.
 It is important to know the difference.

 The SEC may investigate whether an ICO is an offering of a security rather than an offer of a cryptocurrency.
 State regulators from Texas, New York, Massachusetts, and other states have also investigated issuers of digital coins that they considered unregistered securities offerings.

 An Experienced Cryptocurrency Lawyer Can Help

 If you are investigated by the SEC for activity related to cryptocurrencies and digital coins, you need to be represented by an experienced cryptocurrency lawyer.
-Attorney Lisa Bragança is a former Branch Chief in the Division of Enforcement of the Chicago Office of the SEC.
+Crypto lawyer Lisa Bragança is a former Branch Chief in the Division of Enforcement of the Chicago Office of the SEC.
 She has represented many firms and people in SEC investigations, including people in the cryptocurrency and digital coin industry.